 The term clarity is defined as the degree to which a diamond is free from blemishes and inclusions (GIA).
-Blemishes are characteristics found on the diamond’s surface; whereas, inclusions are internal.
+Blemishes are characteristics found on the diamond’s surface and inclusions are internal.
 Clarity characteristics can be caused in diamond as it formed 100 miles beneath the earth’s surface, when it is being cut or by wear and tear.
 The more a diamond is free of clarity characteristics, the rarer.
 The rarer a diamond, the more valuable.
 GIA devised a clarity grading system that is internationally used and recognized.
-No matter where you are in the world, or if the store with whom you are dealing has their own grading system, you should ask them to convert their scale to GIA’s system.
+No matter where you are in the world, or if the store with whom you are dealing has their own grading system, they should convert their scale to GIA’s system at your request.
 The 11 grades in the GIA clarity grading system are explained below.

-We also recommend that clients shopping for a diamond to be set in a ring, choose a higher clarity than if shopping for earrings or other jewelry items because rings are viewed closer than other diamond jewelry – especially brand new engagement rings!
+We also recommend that clients shopping for a diamond to be set in a ring choose a higher clarity than if shopping for earrings or other jewelry items.
+Because rings are viewed closer than other diamond jewelry – especially brand new engagement rings – the clarity should be higher!
 To see internal characteristics in diamonds graded above VS2 (Very Slightly Included) one must use 10x (power) magnification; therefore, VS2 is the clarity grade that is most economical if you don’t want to see any internal characteristics with the naked eye.

 Philippe Medawar stocks a large inventory of loose diamonds of various clarity grades, many with GIA Diamond Grading Dossiers.
 If you’d like to learn more, please call for an appointment at your convenience.

 Philippe Medawar recommends considering the diamond’s color grade when choosing a mounting.
-Platinum or white gold will make the yellow in a diamond more noticeable whereas a yellow gold mounting may mask the color better.
+Platinum or white gold will make the yellow in a diamond more noticeable; whereas, a yellow gold mounting may mask the color better.
 Clients should note that a diamond’s body color is different than the spectral colors called fire or dispersion.
 Philippe Medawar cautions clients to be aware that there are many diamond imitations in the marketplace in addition to diamonds that have been color-treated.
 Untreated, natural diamond will always command a higher price.
 Philippe Medawar stocks a large inventory of loose diamonds of various color grades, many with GIA Diamond Grading Dossiers.
-If you’d like to learn more, please call for an appointment at your convenience.
+If you’d like to learn more, please call for an appointment.

 The proportion of a diamond is the relationship between the sizes and angles of parts of the diamond and its facets.
 Proportions affect light as it enters the diamond with the goal that light reflect back to the viewers’ eyes with brilliance, sparkle and fire (the separating of white light into its spectral hues).
 If the diamond is cut too shallow or too deep, light leaks out the sides and pavilion making the diamond appear dark and unappealing.

 Philippe Medawar has a vast array of loose diamonds that are hand-chosen for their scintillating beauty, many with GIA Diamond Grading Dossiers.
-If you’d like to learn more, please call for an appointment at your convenience.
+Please call for an appointment if you'd like to learn more.

 Philippe Medawar cautions that “magic carat weights” or “magic sizes” such as 1.00 ct., 1.50 ct. or 2.00 ct. command a higher price.
 If you are willing to buy “light” (instead of a 1.00 ct. diamond, purchase one weighing .95 ct.) or “heavy” (instead of a 1.00 ct. diamond, purchase one weighing 1.10 ct.) you will not pay a premium price.
 You may want to consider if the size of the diamond is most important to you or other factors, such as clarity, color and cut.

-The expert staff at Philippe Medawar offers guidance to those with questions regarding the carat weight of diamonds and stocks a large assortment of various carat weights for your examination.
-(ADD READ MORE BUTTON)
+The expert staff at Philippe Medawar offers guidance to those with questions regarding the carat weight of diamonds and stocks a large assortment of various carat weights for your consideration.

 Diamonds come in a variety of colors and shapes